12 Consumer Discretionary Stocks Moving In Tuesday's Pre-Market Session - Benzinga

 Losers

-- Nautilus NLS shares decreased by 3.94% to $2.2.
-The market value of their outstanding shares is at $69.2 million.
+- Electric Last Mile Solns ELMS stock fell 4.04% to $0.19.
+The market value of their outstanding shares is at $23.3 million.
 See Also: www.benzinga.com/money/best-consumer-cyclical-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.